 Add some soap to the buckets, and start washing your car using a microfiber wash mitt.

-Recommended Soap: Meguiar’s Gold Class Car Wash (check the price on Amazon now).
+Recommended Soap: Meguiar’s Gold Class Car Wash (check the price now).

 Always go from the top to the bottom, and don’t wash in circular motions.
 Also, go one section at a time.
 Make sure to wash your wash mitt in the second bucket as much as possible.